Eyedcupid/Eyedcupid/README.md

 If you have any questions, suggestions, or would like to collaborate on a project, feel free to reach out to me via the following channels

 - Email: [mattjkaiser3@gmail.com]

+Thank you for visiting my GitHub profile!
+I look forward to connecting with you and creating amazing experiences together.
+Happy coding! 😄